bestwebsoft/smtp-wordpress-plugin/readme.txt

 == Changelog ==

+= V1.0.1 - 13.03.2015 =
+* Bugfix : Bug with plugin's option when sending email was fixed.
+* Update : BWS plugins section was updated.

 = V1.0.0 - 09.02.2015 =
 * NEW : The SMTP by BestWebSoft plugin is ready for use.

 == Upgrade Notice ==

+= V1.0.1 =
+Bug with plugin's option when sending email was fixed.
+BWS plugins section was updated.

 = V1.0.0 =
 The SMTP by BestWebSoft is ready for use.